 Who doesn’t love eggs?
 I find happiness in this diet as it’s sweet, rich, and easy to cook.
 Cooked eggs are simply a nutritious and yet delicious component that you can’t miss for breakfast.

-In all seriousness, though, cooking eggs on the stove is complex, as many tend to think.
-You have to get your eyes off the stove and burn your eggs.
-Many people will thus seek other better methods to cook their eggs.
+In all seriousness, though, cooking eggs on the stove is complex than you may think.
+You have to get your eyes off the stovetop and cook your eggs.
+Many people will seek other better methods of cooking eggs.
 So, can you make a fried egg in microwave?

 The answer is yes.
 You can definitely fry an egg in the microwave very effectively.
-I can confirm that microwaving eggs is one of the easiest ways to get your eggs ready.
+Microwaving eggs is the easiest way to get your eggs ready.

 Why Do People Prefer Using a Microwave to Cook Eggs?